Code-Institute-Submissions/p2-bikers-world/README.md

 Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
+User Stories:
-- As a user type, I want to perform an action, so that I can achieve a goal.
+---> <i>(e.g. As a user type, I want to perform an action, so that I can achieve a goal.)</i>
+1. As a commuter, I want to search for shared bicycles location, so that I know where to rent them while travel across the globe.
+2. As a commuter, I want to search for current location, so that I know where is my current location.
+3. As a commuter, I want to search for shared bicycles near me, so that I can rent them.
+4. As a commuter, I want to search for bicycle incidents report, so that I know the latest news around the neigborhood or country.
+5. As a commuter, I want to search for different types of bicycle incident reports, so that I can filter to the right information.

 This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.